 Please see the catalog for more information about the degree option in this curriculum.

 » Student Medical Forms for Healthcare Programs ( Please do not submit these to CVCC.)

 Program Outcomes for the 2019 Reporting Year

-CVCC 2018 graduates who set for the national exams performed above the national average.
+CVCC 2018 graduates who sat for the national exam performed above the national average in each domain tested.

 The following activities are examples of the kind of activities which a student in the Health Information Technology program will be required to perform in order to successfully complete the program.
 If an accepted applicant believes that he/she cannot meet one of more of the standards without accommodations or modifications, the applicant should consult the director of the program for students with disabilities.